NASM vs ACE vs ISSA: Three-Way Certification Comparison

 Step 3: Study and pass your exam

 Most exams take 8–12 weeks of prep at 1–2 hours per day.
 Pass rates are 60–75% — you need to study, but it is not the MCAT.
+See our NCSF exam review.

 Step 4: Land your first job and build your book